DUCKS AT THE RANCH

 - Ducks are cuter.
 Of course, that’s a matter of opinion.

 All things considered, the verdict for us was DUCKS.
-Since then, we’ve raised three different batches of ducklings.
-First, Welsh Harlequins, at our home in Wellington.
-Second, Golden Cascades, here in Guffey.
-Third, also in the high country, a “six-pack” consisting of two Welsh Harlequins and one each of: White Layer, Cayuga, Fawn & White Runner, and Chocolate Runner.
-These are the ducks we currently have, and are hoping will begin to lay eggs for us as spring 2017 approaches.
+Since then, we’ve raised three different batches of ducklings and have begun raising the fourth in August 2019.
+First, Welsh Harlequins, at our home in Wellington, 2011.
+Second, Golden Cascades, here in Guffey, 2015.
+Third, also in the high country, a “six-pack” consisting of two Welsh Harlequins and one each of: White Layer, Cayuga, Fawn & White Runner, and Chocolate Runner – 2016.